openprocurement/openprocurement.auctions.dgf/docs/source/standard/document.rst

     * `technicalSpecifications` - **Technical Specifications**

       Detailed technical information about goods or services to be provided.
+This is where the public asset certificate is uploaded.

     * `evaluationCriteria` - **Evaluation Criteria**